TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-70001.md

 **Step3**: Click on the application name to open it.
 Then, on the application's left-hand navigation menu, click "Properties".

-**Step4**: Set the value of the "Enabled for user to sign-in" property to Yes.
+**Step4**: Set the value of the "Enabled for user to sign-in" property to "Yes".

 Your application should now be available for user sign-in.